reissuesa/reissuesa/README.md

 ## 7. Gutenberg and Classic Editor

-Aucor Starter supports both Gutenberg and Classic Editor though Gutenberg is preferred.
+Reissuesa supports both Gutenberg and Classic Editor though Gutenberg is preferred.

 ### 7.1 Gutenberg architecture

 #### Styles

-Aucor Starter disables default Gutenberg styles on front-end.
+Reissuesa disables default Gutenberg styles on front-end.
 This makes developing both easier and harder:

   * 👍 No overriding bad styles and wrong breakpoints.
 No surprise new styles from Gutenberg updates.
   * 👎 You have to re-implement some Gutenberg features like alignment and colors.

 In Gutenberg editor, there are still lots of default styles so there might be a few inconsistensies between front-end and back-end.
-This will get better in future versions of Gutenberg and Aucor Starter.
+This will get better in future versions of Gutenberg and Reissuesa.

 Gutenberg block styles are in `/assets/styles/blocks/`.
 Each block should have their own file.
 Also there should be separation for front-end and back-end styles as you'll need to style both.
 Both styles are defined in same file that is the most convinient way to define them.
 It does add a bit of unused code to front-end.